jack-valko/zabbix-aruba-instant/README.md

-# zabbix-aruba-instant
-Template for Aruba Instant APs
+# Aruba Instant Template for Zabbix

 Link this template to snmp configured Aruba Instant APs to observe SSIDs, Clients, Devices, Radios, and the Virtual Controller